danyaberezun/KEEPs/README.md

 ### Sources

 > TODO: what exactly are these Sources about and how they are different, for example, from the references above?
+> romanv: random papers about GADT use-cases and random Scala libraries with GADT usages.
+Not sure if it is useful

 * https://github.com/higherkindness/mu-scala
 * https://github.com/AdrielC/free-arrow